 Do Not Use Additional Long-Acting Beta2-Agonists

-Patients who are on immunosuppressant doses of corticosteroids should be warned to avoid exposure to chickenpox or measles and, if exposed, to consult their physician without delay.
-Patients should be informed of potential worsening of existing tuberculosis, fungal, bacterial, viral, or parasitic infections, or ocular herpes simplex.
+Warn patients who are on immunosuppressant doses of corticosteroids to avoid exposure to chickenpox or measles and, if exposed, to consult their physicians without delay.
+Inform patients of potential worsening of existing tuberculosis; fungal, bacterial, viral, or parasitic infections; or ocular herpes simplex.

-Hypercorticism and Adrenal Suppression
+Hypercorticism And Adrenal Suppression

-Reduction in Bone Mineral Density
+Reduction In Bone Mineral Density